Samsung to post strong Q4 on record smartphone sales

-SEOUL Samsung Electronics, the world's top maker of memory chips and smartphones, is set to report a robust quarterly profit rise on Friday, starting 2012 on an upbeat note aided by record-smashing sales of smartphones.
+SEOUL Samsung Electronics (005930.KS), the world's top maker of memory chips and smartphones, is set to report a robust quarterly profit rise on Friday, starting 2012 on an upbeat note aided by record-smashing sales of smartphones.

-The South Korean firm, which surged past Apple as the world's top smartphone maker in the third quarter, is quickly building on its supremacy with sleek designs and a rich product line-up, while the latest models from the likes of HTC, Nokia and BlackBerry maker Research in Motion struggle to interest consumers.
+The South Korean firm, which surged past Apple (AAPL.O) as the world's top smartphone maker in the third quarter, is quickly building on its supremacy with sleek designs and a rich product line-up, while the latest models from the likes of HTC (2498.TW), Nokia NOK1V.HE and BlackBerry maker Research in Motion RIM.TO struggle to interest consumers.

-Its handset division is now Samsung's biggest earnings generator, raking in record profits.
+Its handset division is now Samsung's biggest earnings generator, raking in total profits.

 Samsung is also weathering a profit squeeze stemming from its bread-and-butter memory chips with new revenue sources such as mobile processing chips and high-end OLED displays, as key rivals increasingly bank on Samsung for components to power their tablets and smartphones.